Gauteng Provincial Legislature

 The Gauteng Provincial Legislature is the legislature of the South African province of Gauteng.
-It is a unicameral body of 73 members elected every five years.
-The current legislature, the sixth, was elected on 8 May 2019 and has an African National Congress majority of 37 members.
+It is a unicameral body of 80 members elected every five years.
+The current legislature, the seventh, was elected on 29 May 2024 and is a hung parliament with no overall majority for any party, with the African National Congress having lost its previous majority, but remaining the largest party with 28 members.
 The legislature is housed in Johannesburg City Hall in central Johannesburg.

 The Gauteng Provincial Legislature, like the eight other provincial legislatures in South Africa, was created on 27 April 1994 by the Interim Constitution of South Africa, which dissolved the four original provinces (and their provincial councils) and created the nine current provinces.
 It is currently constituted in terms of Chapter Six of the Constitution of South Africa, which defines the structure of the provincial governments.
+In February 2024, the number of allocated seats in the legislature was increased to 80 seats, the maximum number of seats allowed.

 Powers

 The Gauteng Provincial Legislature elects the Premier of Gauteng, the head of Gauteng's provincial executive.
 The legislature can force the Premier to resign by passing a motion of no confidence.
 Although the Executive Council is selected by the Premier, the legislature may pass a motion of no confidence to compel the Premier to reshuffle the council.
 The legislature also appoints Gauteng's delegates to the National Council of Provinces, allocating delegates to parties in proportion to the number of seats each party holds in the legislature.

 The legislature has the power to pass legislation in various fields specified in the national constitution; in some fields, the legislative power is shared with the national parliament, while in other fields it is reserved to the province alone.
 The fields include matters such as health, education (except universities), agriculture, housing, environmental protection, and development planning.

 The legislature oversees the administration of the Gauteng provincial government, and the Gauteng Premier and the members of the Executive Council are required to report to the legislature on the performance of their responsibilities.
 The legislature also manages the financial affairs of the provincial government by way of the appropriation bills which determine the annual provincial budget.